-I eat three main meals a day but also include snacks around 10:00 am and 3:00 pm.
-Basically, you want to eat a snack between breakfast and lunch then again between lunch and dinner.
+I eat three main meals a day and include snacks around 10:00 am and 3:00 pm.
+I eat a snack between breakfast and lunch, then again between lunch and dinner.
+This help me stay full and satisfied between meals.
 Some people like to have a snack after dinner.
-Personally, I don’t like to eat past 7:00 pm, but do what works for you.
+I don’t like to eat past 7:00 pm, but do what works for you.

-Eating 5 smaller meals a day requires you to think a little differently about food!
+Eating five small meals a day requires you to think a little differently about food!

-Here are some easy clean eating guidelines when grocery shopping.
+Here are some easy clean eating guidelines when choosing ingredients for snack recipes.

 - Purchase organic when you can.